Roseiguado/Marlen1684.github.io/home.md

 I can't even explain how great and invaluable it is for a totally new person in this field, to meet such professional people, dedicated and passionate about what they do.
 They showed me that even with our complications and limitations, everything is possible.
-That the level of knowledge doesn,t really matter to start.
+That the level of knowledge doesn't really matter to start.
 It can take time, and even starting from zero, you can achieve each one of your goals.
 That achievement will depend only on you, on your time, and the passion for what you do.

 They opened my eyes  to a world that I didn't even know existed.